You Can Heal Your Life: Controversy

-Hay has also been criticized for 'blaming the victim' by suggesting that AIDS sufferers are causing their own illness due to poor mental attitude, and for claiming for decades that positive attitude can defeat AIDS, despite not being able to demonstrate any examples of this happening.
+Hay has also been criticized for 'blaming the victim' by suggesting that people with AIDS are causing their own illness due to poor mental attitude, and for claiming for decades that positive attitude can defeat AIDS, despite not being able to demonstrate any examples of this happening.
+According to a Slate article, some people have accused Hay of "brutal dismissal of actual people with AIDS" and profiting off of the sick by ruling out physiological factors that may be responsible for diseases and lending weight purely to mental causes that she perceives is the origin of diseases.

-The book also claims that birth defects are due to karma and that children choose their parents.